TodoLodo/terminal-cam/README.rst

 Contribute
 ==========

-Contributions are open for this project to add more features, full fill feature requests and fix bugs.
-Even if your not fond of coding much you may contribute by mentioning any issues, bugs or even features you may hope to see in the future.
+Contributions are welcome for this project to add more features, fulfill feature requests, and fix bugs.
+Even if you're not fond of coding much, you may contribute by mentioning any issues, bugs, or even features you may hope to see in the future.

 ----------------------------------------------------------------------------------------------------------------------